amplication/docs/docs/about/licensing.md

 ## What do you think?

-We’d love to know what you think about Amplication’s new licensing model, or any other Amplication-related matter.
-If you have something to say, please open a discussion on Amplication’s [GitHub discussion page.](https://github.com/amplication/amplication/discussions)
+We’d love to know what you think about Amplication’s new licensing model.
+Go to [GitHub](https://github.com/amplication/amplication/discussions/2846) to join the discussion.